-In Los Angeles County, anyone under the age of 18 is considered a child for the purposes of a sex crime.
+In California, anyone under the age of 18 is considered a child for the purposes of a sex crime.
 There are some states in which the age is lower than 18.

-How Does The Age Affect The Type Of Sex Charge In LA County?
+How Does The Age Affect The Type Of Sex Charge?

-What Factors Would Aggravate A Sexual Assault Against A Child Charge In Los Angeles?
+What Factors Would Aggravate A Sexual Assault Against A Child Charge?

-How Can I Defend Myself From A False Allegation Of Child Sexual Abuse By the LA Prosecutor’s Office?
+How Can I Defend Myself From A False Allegation Of Child Sexual Abuse?

 I Am Accused Of Molesting A Child 10 Years Ago.
 Isn't There A Statute Of Limitations For Sex Crimes In California?

-For more information on Child Sex Crimes In Los Angeles County, a free initial consultation is your best step.
+For more information on Child Sex Crimes, a free initial consultation is your best step.
 Get the information and legal answers you are seeking by calling (213) 542-0979 today.